danshieldspala/chatgpt-grep/README.md

 # chatgpt-grep

-A utility script to search for specific messages within a ChatGPT data export and retrieve the titles of chats, and URLs linking back to conversations containing those messages.
+A utility script to search for specific messages within a ChatGPT data export and retrieve the titles of chats, and date of conversations containing those messages.

 ## Background